 When referring to logistics flows, we are talking about the movement and direction of certain goods, parcels, packages, items, or information within a supply chain network.
 More specifically, between the point at which the products or information originated and the final consumption point.

-Three main directions correspond with the three logistical processes which we are going to focus on today.
+Three main directions correspond with the three logistical processes or types of logistics we will focus on today.
 These are inbound logistics, outbound logistics, and reverse logistics.
-The information about these three supply chain directions is essential to know, especially to people inclined in the logistics industry.
-So, what are the differences with these types of supply chain directions, and how can Transportify help you with them?
+The information about these three supply chain directions is essential, especially for people in the logistics industry in the Philippines.

 - Frequently Asked Questions